-2.2 Prepare a regional database
+2.2 Prepare a regional database for each primer set

 The next step is to extract a region of the database.
 Alignment with the SMURF algorithm relies on extracting the exact kmer to be aligned with your ASVs, so the primer pair and read length must match exactly.
 Unlike other techniques, there is, unfortunately, no "good enough" approach.
 To maximize memory efficiency, the database is also prepared by expanding degenerate nucleotides and collapsing duplicated kmers into a single sequence.